Maddie Ziegler Didn’t Watch ‘Dance Moms,’ Is So Done With The Drama

 In a report from Refinery29, the importance of Maddie Ziegler’s The Book of Henry role is mulled over.
 Last Thursday, when Ziegler tweeted that she was “so proud to finally share” the movie’s teaser trailer, a closer examination of the upcoming film’s source material was undertaken by various news outlets.

-The movie tells the tale of a intelligent young student named Henry (portrayed by Jaeden Lieberher), who is being pushed to enroll in gifted classes at school.
+The movie tells the tale of an intelligent young student named Henry (portrayed by Jaeden Lieberher), who is being pushed to enroll in gifted classes at school.
 Intent on sharpening his social skills as opposed to his academic profile, he chooses to stay behind.
-His friend Christina (played by Ziegler) and mom (Watts) form his familiar clan, but it is soon revealed that Christina harbors a dark secret.
+His friend Christina (played by Ziegler) and mom (Watts) from his familiar clan, but it is soon revealed that Christina harbors a dark secret.
 She is being abused by her stepfather — the town’s police commissioner.

 Quite obviously, Maddie Ziegler fans are excited to see the former Dance Moms icon stretch her wings in The Book of Henry.